hoangduytran/blender-manual/manual/editors/3dview/display/shading.rst

 Compositor
    Controls the enablement of the compositor in the viewport.
-If enabled, the scene compositor node tree will be evaluated using the :ref:`Realtime Compositor <realtime-compositor>` and the output will be displayed directly in the viewport.
+If enabled, the scene compositor node tree will be evaluated using the :ref:`GPU Compositor <realtime-compositor>` and the output will be displayed directly in the viewport.

    :Disabled: Always disabled.